 4. Mortality and Expense Risk Charges (M&E)

-An annuity is technically an insurance product, which means insurers have to hedge the amount of risk they’re inheriting.
+An annuity is an insurance product, not a security such as a stock or a bond.
+That means insurers have to hedge the amount of risk they’re inheriting.
 One way they do that is by charging mortality and expense risk fees.
 These are designed to guarantee that the cost of providing the annuity to you won’t change even if your mortality risk or life expectancy changes.
 For the most part, these fees range from 0.50% to 2% of your contract value.

 Commissions are paid to the insurance agent who sells you your annuity contract.
 This is similar to any other sales commission, like the ones that some fee-based financial advisors can earn for selling a particular investment product.
 Your insurance company may roll the commission into the contract rather than spell it out in a specific fee schedule.

 The more robust your contract’s features are, the higher the commission you’re likely to pay.
 In turn, fixed annuities usually come with cheaper commissions than, say, a variable annuity that offers a wide selection of investment funds.
 Even the most expensive contracts don’t exceed a 10% commission, though.

 Each type of annuity comes with a specified set of features that are built to enhance its overall benefit to you, the client.
 But many insurance companies will provide an additional array of features known as riders.
 These could affect your contract’s death benefit payout, income payments and a variety of other areas.

 While annuity riders are optional, adding them to your contract will cost you an extra fee.
 These charges can range from fairly insignificant to quite high.
 So before you decide to accept or deny a rider, figure out how much the added feature will help you out in the long run.